-- Client: Shufti Pro's customer is referred to as the Client. - Customer: The client's customer whose subject to the KYC AML checks. - End-user: The client's customer is referred to as the end-user but from Shufti Pro's perspective. - Document Verification: The process of verifying the authenticity of a government-issued identity document. - Identity Verification: The process of verifying the identity of the client's customers. - Proof of Identity: Any government-issued identity document that can be used to identify an individual (natural person). - EDD: Enhanced Due Diligence (EDD) is a process that executes a greater level of scrutiny related to potential business relationships. - Third-Party Diligence: Outsourcing of the due diligence process to an external party by the Client who is originally responsible for carrying out due diligence activities.
+- Client: Shufti Pro's customer is referred to as the Client. - Customer: The client's customer whose subject to the KYC AML checks. - End-user: The client's customer is referred to as end-user but from Shufti Pro's perspective. - Document Verification: The process of verifying the authenticity of a government-issued identity document. - Identification Expert: An individual specifically trained in the manual verification of photo-based identity documents by examining key human biometric features and document characteristics. - Identity Verification: The process of verifying the identity of the client's customers. - Proof of Identity: Any government-issued identity document that can be used to identify an individual (natural person). - EDD: Enhanced Due Diligence (EDD) is a process that executes a greater level of scrutiny related to potential business relationships.

-- PEP: Politically Exposed Person (PEP) is a person with a higher risk for potential involvement in bribery/corruption. - Due Diligence: Refers to the measures taken to mitigate risk before entering into an agreement or carrying out a financial transaction with another party.
+- Third-Party Diligence: Outsourcing of the due diligence process to an external party by the Client who is originally responsible for carrying out due diligence activities. - PEP: Politically Exposed Person (PEP) is a person with a higher risk for potential involvement in bribery/corruption. - Due Diligence: Refers to the measures taken to mitigate risk before entering into an agreement or carrying out a financial transaction with another party.